 This shoe does have a bit less padding than the other boots listed but can be easily remedied with a store-bought cushion insole.

-These boots don’t have very aggressive sole yet this doesn’t seem to affect its ability.
+These boots don’t have very aggressive sole yet this doesn’t seem to affect their ability.
 The Stynger GTX has amazing traction and can easily handle anything from sand to wet rock.
 This boot does do well in wet environments but are very breathable at the same time.
 If you hike in many different areas with changing weather, these boots will hold up very well.

 If you are a woman with a slim foot that has issues finding proper fitting boots, the Stynger GTX might be the perfect fit.
 This boot is also versatile as a backpacking boot and can be used up to packs of 35lbs+.
 Check out this listing to compare prices.